 So, if you have a dog that is at risk from bloat, talk to your vet about any concerns you have, and try not worry.

-Fortunately, dogs tend to be very resistant to the common pathogens found in animal feces and can often even eat these without ill effects.
-Let alone roll in them.
+Fortunately, dogs tend to be very resistant to the common pathogens found in animal feces.
+They can often even eat these, let alone roll in them, without ill effects.

 Some skin parasites, especially ticks, can be found in grass, particularly in areas frequented by sheep or deer.

-So it makes sense to check your dog over regularly if rolling in grass is his thing, and to use a preventative tick treatment to help keep ticks from attaching .
+So it makes sense to check your dog over regularly if rolling in grass is his thing.
+Use a preventative tick treatment to help keep ticks from attaching.

 We don’t know for sure, but rolling on his back in the grass may loosen dead hair, give your dog a nice massage, relieve an itch, or just (in his view) make your dog smell better!

 Some dogs roll to cover themselves in stinky stuff, and dogs that do this may be instinctively trying to communicate with other dogs, in the way that their ancestors did.

 Whatever the reason, rolling is normally harmless fun and provides many dogs with a great deal of pleasure.